EIP155 Namespace, aka EVM Chains - Addresses

 Syntax

 Ethereum addresses were, historically, case-insensitive and normalized to use all-lowercase letters (abcdef) like most hexadecimal numeric types.
 With the ratification of EIP-55, however, a particular normalization of lowercase- and uppercase- abcdefABCDEF characters was invented as an efficient form of checksum.
+Most implementations will still accept lowercase addresses but produce only checksum-case addresses, as many transaction-builders will validate not just against a regular expression but also against an EIP-55 checksum.
+Anywhere “Postel’s Law” can apply, implementers SHOULD produce checksum-case secure addresses (whether in CAIP-10 or native format), and SHOULD accept both checksum case and legacy lowercase addresses, except where the security concerns of the particular usecase outweigh interoperability.
 See EIP-55 for specification.

 The chain ID will be used to represent blockchain except special case of 0 as chainID to represent EOA.